TheRobertLing/TheRobertLing/README.md

 - 👋 Hi, I’m @TheRobertLing, thought Robert Ling is just an alias that a friend gave me.
-I don't imagine it's that hard to figure out what my actual name is.
+I don't imagine it's that hard to figure out what my actual name is from just the things on my profile
 - 👀 I’m interested in building language learning software and contributing to open source projects
-- 🌱 I’m currently learning how to write ebic frontend code and design ebic UI's.
-Vue.js is currently my go-to framework.
 - 📫 How to reach me: lingrobert929@gmail.com
 - ⚡ Fun fact: I would really like to have fun fact but my life is so unbelievably well described by the word 'mediocrity' that there is nothing that I can think of.